m4ttsch/omscs-notes-notes/operating-systems/inter-process-communication.md

 Data copies are reduced, but not necessarily avoided.
 For data to be available to both process, it needs to explicitly be allocated from the virtual addresses the belong to the shared memory region.
 If that is not the case, the data within the same address space needs to be copied in and out of the shared memory region.

 Since the shared memory area can be concurrently accessed by both processes, this means that processes must explicitly synchronize their shared memory operations.
-In addition, it is now the developer’s responsibility to handle any protocol-related implementations, which adds to the complexity of the application.
+In addition, it is now the developer's responsibility to handle any protocol-related implementations, which adds to the complexity of the application.

 Unix-based system support two popular shared memory APIs: SysV and POSIX.
 In addition, shared memory IPC can be established between processes by using a memory-mapped file.